A privacy-enhancing protocol and browser extension.

 multiplicative factor without revealing that factor.
 Say you have a

-and two points
+number s and two points

-P
+P and

-.
-Someone with knowledge of s
+Q. Someone with knowledge of s

 can construct a proof

-DLEQ(P:sP == Q:sQ)
+DLEQ(P:sP == Q:sQ).
+A third

-party with access to P
+party with access to P,

-can use
+sQ can use

-DLEQ(P:sP == Q:sQ)
+DLEQ(P:sP == Q:sQ) to verify

 that the same value s was used without knowing what s is.